Dzenly/tia/readme.md

 If you are testing some heavy application and application start requires noticeable time, you can use the '--use-remote-driver' option.
 In this case TIA will use existing browser session for all test runs.
-You can use the `gIn.firstRunWithRemoteDriver` global variable to distinct very first run (when you need some browser sessin initialization) from following runs (for which you need just use the existing session).
+You can use the `gT.firstRunWithRemoteDriver` global variable to distinct very first run (when you need some browser sessin initialization) from following runs (for which you need just use the existing session).

 Use `tia --help` to see the help for the following things:

 * --use-remote-driver cmd line option.
 * --stop-remote-driver cmd line option.
-* gIn.firstRunWithRemoteDriver global variable.
+* gT.firstRunWithRemoteDriver global variable.

 ----------------------------------